-The goal of Boston General Store is to capture that spirit of how my grandmother lived, by purveying functional, high-quality goods, crafted by makers from around the world who share the same dedication for moving passed the generation of disposability.
-Just as traditional general stores of years passed did, I also hope to develop a connection with the communities we serve.
-These traits once played large roles in places like the Western Massachusetts town my grandparents built their families in, but today have all but disappeared.
+The goal of Boston General Store is to capture the spirit of how my grandmother lived by purveying functional, high-quality goods, crafted by makers from around the world who share that same dedication for moving past our generation of disposability.
+Just as traditional general stores of years past did, I also hope to develop a deep connection with the communities we serve.

+General Stores once played large roles in places like the Western Massachusetts town where my grandparents built their family.
+However, today they have all but disappeared.

 Boston General Store aims to bring them all back.